 HONOR A VETERAN COMMEMORATIVE BRICKS

-Honor a veteran by purchasing a personalized brick to be laid in the Pete Padilla & Manuel Mora Memorial Park, located on the campus of the National Hispanic Cultural Center.
+Honor a Veteran by purchasing a personalized, commemorative brick to be placed in the Pete Padilla & Manuel Mora Memorial park!
+Bricks may be purchased at any time throughout the year with special discounted rates available during the month of November.

 PETE PADILLA & MANUEL MORA MEMORIAL PARK